- WE Class List

 Q: Can Work Experience 270 be taken more than once?

 A: Yes.
-Students may repeat Work Experience courses up to the lifetime maximum of 16 units.
+Students may repeat Work Experience courses up to the lifetime maximum of 16 units - Check with your specific program or a Counselor as to how many units will apply towards your degree requirements.
 All types of Occupational Work Experience courses (including program specific 270 courses) are counted in the lifetime maximum credit limit.
 Students may enroll in only one (1) Work Experience 270 course per semester.

 Q: Does my job or internship have to be paid?